Mount: Fine adjustment mount

 Any telescope mirror can suffer from slight slippage, where the optical axis fall out of alignment, known as miscollimation.

-to Newtonians, this is less of a problem in compound telescopes, but nonetheless the optics can occasionally become misaligned, leading
+Compared to Newtonians, this is less of a problem in compound telescopes, but nonetheless the optics can occasionally become misaligned, leading to degraded performance.

 This is where this laser collimator comes into its own.